Skip Navigation

 Map showing the individual improvements for Option 1 for Midtown Station at James Street and City Hall Park.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 1 would create a transfer tunnel under James Street, would create a tunnel option under Jefferson Street, would expand and improve sidewalks around existing station entrances in the focus area, and would narrow and reconfigure Jefferson Street to vehicle traffic.

-Compliments Parks plans for a renovated City Hall Park.
+Complements City of Seattle plans for City Hall Park.

 Transit-oriented development includes a mix of high- and mid-rise buildings that could include up to 800 homes and 30,000 square feet of active ground floor use.